ZijieZhaoMMHW/MHW_tracking/README.md

 %Example
 tracks_normalized = spn(tracks, property, scale);
 ```
 Where `tracks` is the output from `hwtrack.m`. `property` is the 3D dataset you want to project into the domain of moving tracks, which can be temperature, sensible heat flux, or any other variable. `scale` indicates the size of the normalized domain relative to the maximum extent of tracks.
-When `scale=1`, it is identical to the approach used in Holbrook et al. (submitted) and Zhao et al. (submitted); when it varies, it corresponds to the Cell Method proposed in Bian et al. (submitted).

 Examples of an output
 ![HW Morphological](https://github.com/ZijieZhaoMMHW/MHW_tracking/blob/main/mhwvsmhw_dist7.gif)